Testing the Holy Spirit…

 "You shall not put the LORD your God to the test, as you tested him in Massah."
 (Deut 6:16 – Moses teaching the Israelites the statutes and ordinances at Beth Peor just prior to the Conquest)

-To understand what God means "to put the Spirit of the Lord to the test," Massah is mentioned as the location when this offense occurred.
-And the Hebrew term "Massah" means "Testing."
+A good place to start to understand what God means "to put the Spirit of the Lord to the test," is at Massah which in Hebrew means "Testing."

-At Massah (Ex 17:1-7), the Israelites camped after witnessing the reality of God in the parting of the sea and the defeat of Pharaoh, and receiving the provision of water, manna and meat during their journey.
+After witnessing the reality of God in the parting of the sea, the defeat of Pharaoh, and receiving the provision of water, manna and meat during their journey, the Israelites camped at Massah (Ex 17:1-7).

 Yet when water was lacking, the Israelites "tested the LORD saying, ‘Is the LORD among us, or not?"
 In this passage at Massah, the testing of the Lord appears to have two components: